MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 .. image:: images/bathtub_not_so_common.png

-Further detail about all of the functions is available using the help function within Python.
+If you would like access the API Reference programatically, you can use the help function within Python.
 Simply type:

 .. code:: python